 Contagious illnesses such as colds and flu are more common during colder times of the year, and are often more debilitating for older adults.
 Our immune systems become a little less effective as we age, so it can take longer to recover, and could develop into chest or sinus infections.

 The best way to stay healthy is prevention.
-Everyone age 50 and over can get a free flu vaccine from a GP or local pharmacy.
+Everyone age 65 and over can get a free flu vaccine from a GP or local pharmacy.
 Flu can be really unpleasant, so it’s a good idea to get the jab even if you or your loved one are generally fit and healthy.
 You can even get your seasonal flu jab while doing the weekly food shop, with Tesco and Asda now offering them at their larger stores.

-It’s also important to keep your or your loved ones home well stocked with everything they need to stay well and prevent infection.
+It’s also important to keep your and your loved ones home well stocked with everything they need to stay well and prevent infection.
 Ensuring prescriptions aren’t running low, and keeping plenty of tissues, hand sanitiser and antibacterial sprays around the home can bring peace of mind, especially if the weather turns and it’s not as easy to get out and about.

-Protect against falls
+Protecting against falls

 Fallen leaves and wet or icy pavements and paths are dangerous for everyone.
 However for older people who may be unsteady on their feet, and more prone to bone fractures they pose a serious risk.
 Older bones can also take longer to heal, and this recovery process can take its toll on both physical and mental wellbeing.